maxlindmark/perch-growth/README.md

 3. R-package dependencies and versions are handled with [`renv`](https://rstudio.github.io/renv/articles/renv.html).
 Simply run `renv::restore()` to install the correct versions of all the packages needed to replicate our results.
 Packages are installed in a stand-alone project library for this paper, and will not affect your installed R packages anywhere else.

-Once you've successfully run `renv::restore()` you can reproduce our results by running R/main-analysis/01-fit-temp-models-predict.qmd and R/main-analysis/fit-vbge.qmd.
+Once you've successfully run `renv::restore()` you can reproduce our results by running R/main-analysis/01-fit-temp-models-predict.qmd and R/main-analysis/02-fit-vbge.qmd

-Scripts for data preparation are found in prepare-data, but you can also jump straight to the analysis-scripts using data in data/for-analysis.
+Scripts for data preparation are found in prepare-data.
+This repository contains all raw files needed except ERSST data because it's too big.
+The code to download it again is in the script though.
+You can also jump straight to the analysis-scripts using data in data/for-analysis, where output from data preparation scripts are stored.